 Ngorongoro crater is among the world’s breathtaking Tanzania wildlife safari natural wonders with a breathtaking setting and one of the places to see the big five.
-Once a giant volcano, Ngorongoro Crater in northern Tanzania is the only unbroken volcanic caldera found in the whole world.
-It is believed that before its explosion it was more elevated than Mt.
+Once a giant volcano, Ngorongoro Crater in northern Tanzania.
+The only unbroken volcanic caldera found in the whole world.
 Kilimanjaro, the highest pinnacle of Mount Kilimanjaro.

 Kilimanjaro National Park

 Kilimanjaro National Park is found 300 kilometers (190 mi) south of the equator and in Kilimanjaro Region, Tanzania.
-The park is situated close to the city of Moshi.
-The park incorporates the entire of Mount Kilimanjaro over the tree line and the encompassing montane woodland belt over 1,820 meters.
+The park incorporates the entire Mount Kilimanjaro.
+Over the tree line and the encompassing montane woodland belt over 1,820 meters.

 Arusha National Park

 Arusha National Park is a moderately little park, covering a territory of 137 square kilometers (52.9 square miles), and lies close to the town of Arusha.
 The town and the Park get their name from the Warusha individuals who customarily lived around there.
-Anyway, the Park additionally covers into regions where the Maasai lived and the greater part of the place names in the Park are of Maasai beginning.
+Additionally covers into regions where the Maasai lived and the greater part of the place names in the Park are of Maasai beginning.